Exodus 21:1-11

 Gospel Clarity

-Exodus 21:1-11 reveals the Lord’s concern for justice among the redeemed and His refusal to let covenant life become another Egypt.
+Exodus 21:1-11 reveals the Lord’s concern for justice among the redeemed and his refusal to let covenant life become another Egypt.
 Human sin bends power toward exploitation, neglect, and control, but God’s law restrains injustice and protects the vulnerable.
-The gospel brings this concern to its fullness in Christ, who does not exploit His people but gives Himself for them, redeems slaves to sin, and forms a people who treat others according to grace, justice, and sacrificial love.
+The gospel brings this concern to its fullness in Christ, who does not exploit his people but gives himself for them, redeems slaves to sin, and forms a people who treat others according to grace, justice, and sacrificial love.